snowdrop/k8s-infra/ansible/playbook/README.md

 The inventory is comprised of several files and scripts based at the `k8s-infra/ansible/inventory` folder.

 The inventory is built from the `passwordstore` project using the `pass_inventory.py` python script.
 This task is done automatically when Ansible is executed.
+For more information on the `passwordstore` project check gitlab.

 More information on the Ansible Inventory and how to build it in the [Ansible User Guide](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).